rubiefawn/remedy/docs/content/talents.md

 ### Arcane Recovery

-Once per long rest, you may regain one expended mana.
+Once per long rest, you may at any time choose to regain one expended mana.

 :::note Stacking Talent
 This magical talent may be taken multiple times.
 The effects of each instance of this magical talent are applied independently.